Conglang/HexoDocker/README.md

 4. Run build.bat to build docker image.
 5. Run set.bat to do some setting work.
 6. Run run.bat to start writing blog!
-7. In case anything goes suspicious, run rm.bat.
+7. In case anything get suspicious, run rm.bat.

-A folder named blog will be created in the same folder of run.bat.
+A folder named "blog" will be created in the same folder of run.bat.
 It is mapped to path /blog in Docker.
-Better edit on the host machine.
+Better edit it on the host machine.

-Learn some basic Hexo command and Markdown syntax and you are ready to go.
+Learn some basic Hexo commands and Markdown syntax rules and you are ready to go.

 Have a nice time writing blog!